 According to Gartner, CWPP, Cloud Workload Protection Platform, is a “workload-centric security solution that targets the unique protection requirements” of the workloads operating in today’s cloud.
 For many organizations, it’s vulnerability scanning for their cloud.
 Any workload performing a service, be it AWS EC2, Azure Virtual Machines, or Google containers, offers an opportunity for attack, no matter how briefly they are spun up.
 CWPP offers protection for workloads at any point in transit.

 As cloud native applications continue to expand across cloud resources, unique security needs arise for each individual workload.
 The shift to microservices has led to an explosion of entities to protect.

 Environments are also evolving quickly today.
 Often DevOps teams are deploying on a daily or weekly basis, meaning your cloud environment is changing frequently, making visibility difficult for security teams.

-This all calls for the need of CWPP solutions.
+This all calls for CWPP solutions.

 Why is CWPP Important?

 Protection over all things within a workload is needed – the application itself, any data produced or entering the workload and any interaction between the application and the identity using it.
 Today, securing workloads is an extremely complex task as organizations are working in any combination of on-prem machines to public clouds to private ones.
 Protecting workloads is critical, as they often host and have access to your organization’s most sensitive asset — data.
 Securing your workloads is securing your data.

 The importance of workload protection solutions only increases when you consider other areas of cloud security like identity, data and platform.
 With context, a workload with a moderately rated vulnerability can quickly become a critical risk if that workload is exposed to the internet, has a grossly over permissioned Identity and access to your most sensitive data.
 Having this insight allows your team to raise this concern to the highest priority.